TehDmitry/salien-bot/README.md

 ### differences from original salien-bot (for now)

-* more AFK support: watchdog timer + reload page if failure count is too much
+* More AFK support: watchdog timer + reload page if failure count is too much
+* Boss support
+* Planet Autocheck for Boss
+* Altruistic Checking for Boss (clean several zones between checks)

 ### salien-bot